References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 You will need to hold a valid English Language Proficiency and your valid Part MED Medical certificate must be held on our UK database.

-For all other routes, please apply via our postal application forms with all other required associated documents listed in the guidance of the application forms ( such as ID and logbooks):
+For all other routes, please apply via our postal application forms with all other required associated documents listed in the guidance of the application forms (such as your original

 If you are applying on the basis of training and testing conducted by a non UK approved EASA Part FCL Approved Training Organisation you must provide copies of the following: